Born at the Right Time parenting workshops are run by Founder Rachel Wright. She says,

-Becoming the parent of a child with complex disabilities opened up a whole new community to me that I didn’t even know existed.
+“Becoming the parent of a child with complex disabilities opens up a whole new community that you rarely even know existed.
 We’re a funny bunch of people from all walks of life held together by the tread of loving someone with a disability.

 Over the years, I have found strength in sharing our stories.
 We are stronger together and can make big changes – for the better.
 Like the pebbles on a beach our stories shape us, change us and make us who we are today.